XiaonuoGantan/gaefile/README.md

 # gaefile
-`gaefile` is an open source golang project that implements simple file uploads and downlloads using Google Cloud Storage.
+`gaefile` is an open source golang project that implements simple file uploads and downloads using Google Cloud Storage.

 ## How to use this project?